 Well it’s not the easiest thing to learn as an adult (I started at 25) as it involves a fair amount of falling down, but man… you will feel invincible once you start to overtake the beginners.
 I really wish my parents had the foresight to bring me skiing when I was a kid, but times were different back then.
 Read about my personal snowboard journey.
 I’m starting to see many Singaporean kids on the slopes these days.
 Good for you, parents !

 People who have the mindset that they do not want to fall down at all WILL NOT be able to progress.
 If you can cycle, ice skate, roller skate, skateboard, surf, wakeboard, cable ski….. you will definitely be able to succeed.
-Partly because you have some experience in balancing, but more importantly, because your body has learn to instinctively absorb falls / avoid injuries and also you have the correct mindset (to get up and try again).
+Partly because you have some experience in using your body to operate a “vehicle”, but more importantly, because you have the correct mindset (to get up and try again).

 Can I go with my “pro” friend?